X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA13texturetocolors.md

 ## Exercises

-You can try these exercises to practice what you've learned:
+You can try these exercises to practice what you have learned:

 * Try using different textures for the terrain and see if the scaling logic works
-* Also try changing the starting window dimensions to test the same
+* Also, try changing the starting window dimensions to test the same

 ## The code thus far